 In this fast paced adventure, meet the experts all throughout this aquatic world located in Baltimore's Inner Harbor.
 Find out what marine life is in the Chesapeake Bay, go "down under" to visit the crocodiles of Australia, discover the frogs of an indoor rainforest, and submerge yourself into the Atlantic and Pacific oceans for an up close look at the astounding array of deep sea life from sharks to rays to dolphins!
 In the end, Dewey and Trevor will explore the entire aquarium, but can they be the first team to have all the answers before it's too late?
 Find out in the exciting adventure of The Great Aquarium Treasure Hunt!

-Secrets of the Chesapeake

-60 Minutes, 2012 Release Date: 4/22/18 Rights: 5 plays through 12/31/18 busting fighter jets of Pax River, they claim the title of the Chesapeake's best-kept secrets.
+Secrets of the Chesapeake 60 Minutes, 2012 Release Date: 4/21/19 Rights: 5 plays through 12/31/19 From the stillness of the mass underwater graves of ancient ships to the eye-popping, eardrumbusting fighter jets of Pax River, they claim the title of the Chesapeake's best-kept secrets.
 From buried treasure to haunted lighthouses, crazy legends and myths, eccentric sporting -- even characters wacky and a little bizarre -- to provincial cuisine and natural wonders, the Bay and surrounding locales are alive with obscure-but-fascinating destinations.
+For the armchair adventurer among us who craves the uncanny -- for those who veer off-the- beaten-path -- our new guide to discovering these home-grown places is Secrets of the Chesapeake.